-Whereas, with queues on a traditional message broker, messages are delivered only once to consumers.
-And in traditional topics, consumers who subscribe to a topic can only receive messages from that point forward; they can’t rewind.
+On the other hand, on a traditional message broker, messages are delivered only once to consumers.
+And in traditional topics, consumers who subscribe to a topic can only receive messages from that point forward, they can’t rewind.

 Why would you use it?